qporzk/beautiful-test/weis-compilation-post.md

+---
+layout: page
-# Weis' Beginner Compilation
+title: Weis' Beginner Compilation

-The links below are to a compiled list of topics from various places.
+subtitle: The links below are to a compiled list of topics from various places.
 The original post can be found [here](https://3.basecamp.com/3671212/buckets/7351439/messages/2743471398)
+---

 ## Sections